warthan07/Nemaktis/README.md

    expressions of the operators for the beam walk-off, anisotropic diffraction, and phase evolution.

-3. ``dtmm``, a diffractive transfer matrix python code which offer similar functionalities as ``bpm-solver`` but relies on a less acurate scheme (the diffraction is assumed to be isotropic, and the beam walk-off is neglected).
+3. ``dtmm``, a diffractive transfer matrix python code which offer similar functionalities as ``bpm-solver`` but relies on a less accurate scheme (the diffraction is assumed to be isotropic, and the beam walk-off is neglected).
 The main advantages of this backend is that it is incredibly well optimized (it allows to get results in far less time than with the other schemes) and that it supports advanced simulations (Köhler illumination setup, iterative